FruityAnon/Tag-Sorter-LLM/README.md

 **⚠️ Step 0 (Highly recommended): ⚠️**

-1. Firstly, press the ` Windows + V` keys simultaneously for opening clipboard history.
+1. Firstly, press the ` Windows + C or V` keys simultaneously for opening clipboard history.

 2. If this feature is disabled, then click on Turn On.